 Based on the AF request, the 5GS can expose the following information based on the QoS Monitoring as defined in clause 5.33.3 and/or clause 5.45:

-- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF This NG-RAN reported information is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
-In the case of congestion information exposure, the PSA UPF exposes the UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
+- For the UL and/or DL congestion information monitoring (see clause 5.45.3), based on the PCC rule from PCF, the SMF requests the NG-RAN to report the information via GTP-U header to PSA UPF , the reporting from NG-RAN is common to support congestion information exposure and to support ECN marking for L4S in PSA UPF as described in clause 5.37.3.3.
+In the case of congestion information exposure, when the congestion information crosses the threshold configured by SMF, the PSA UPF exposes the UL and/or DL congestion information via Nupf_EventExposure service or via SMF/PCF/NEF as described in clause 5.8.2.18.
 It can be applied to a Non-GBR or GBR QoS flow.

+NOTE X: It’s assumed that in case of congestion exceed the threshold, the NG-RAN sends the congestion information periodically to PSA UPF until the congestion is below the threshold.

 - Data rate information of UL and/or DL for the QoS flow may be measured and exposed to the AF based on SMF request as one of the following: